shahanakattil/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M01L01_Environments.md

 1. Select **Get Started** or close the Welcome pop-up.
   ![New environment.](../media/ss1pl-200.png)

 1. Select **Environments** from the left navigation pane.
-There should be a single environment, OTU WA MOC 100162(default).
+There should be a single environment, OTU WA MOC XXXXXX(default).

 1. Select **+ New**.